ursais/l10n-portugal/l10n_pt_vat/README.rst

 specific functions that are required by the Portuguese Tax Authorities,
 including:

 -  The use of pre-defined legally accepted reasons for issuing credit notes, as required for fields 40/41 of the VAT statement (Portaria nº 255/2013).

+NOTE: scheduled to replaced by the future core module ``l10n_pt_certification``.

 **Table of contents**